bhojpur/dbm/pkg/core/README.md

-# Bhojpur DBM - Core Library
+# Bhojpur DBM - SQL Core Library

 The `Core` is a lightweight wrapper of sql.DB.